identity-com/prove-solana-wallet/README.md

 ## Usage

-### Prove ownership of a keypair using a signed message
+### prove ownership of a keypair using a signed message

-Prover side:
+prover side:
 ```js
 const {create} = require('@identity.com/prove-solana-wallet');
 const nonce = new Date();